totalnoMartina/cube-discovery/README.md

 * I want the User to be able to write the description of objects
 * I want User to have the responses displayed after the user input
 * I want User to be notified when the empty space that he inputs is not supported and prompted with an appropriate message
-* I want the User to be given another chance to put information for description
+* I want the User to be given another chance to put information for description if nothing entered
+* I want the User to be able to stop the test from asking, and exit with a greeting
 * I want the User to have fun, get personal and have a positive experience

 ## Site Owner Goals

 * To entertain users by inspiring them to know themselves better
 * To offer user a display of answers to the questions
-* To be able to guide users and collect their answers, name
+* To be able to guide users and collect their answers and a name
 * To be able to display a personality test in a fun way to users
+* To inspire people to love themselves more by paying more attention to thoughts

 ## Flowchart